demoonism/ditech_ML/README.md

 1. process data using pandas dataframe.
    - datascientist workbench somehow does not allow importing modules (bug? reported to IBM.)
-2. building NN with neural net, did not get a chance to implement CNN.
+2. building NN with tensorflow, did not get a chance to implement CNN.

 ## Reflection: